A new image from the Hubble Space Telescope shows a giant elliptical galaxy

-Bright center of UGC 10143, dim extended halo,the absence of spiral arms and star formation dust lanes distinguishes it from an ordinary elliptical galaxy.
-However, she still belongs to this class.
+Bright center of UGC 10143, dim extended halo,the absence of spiral arms and star-forming dust lanes distinguishes it from an ordinary elliptical galaxy.
+However, it still belongs to this class.
 Recall that elliptical galaxies are a class of galaxies with a spherical structure without any features.
 It is one of the four main types of galaxies described by Edwin Hubble, along with spiral, lenticular and irregular.

 Image Processing: G. Kober (Goddard Center/Catholic University of America)

-Image of UGC 10143 is part of the reviewglobular star clusters.
+Image UGC 10143 is part of the reviewglobular star clusters.
 They help astronomers trace the origin and evolution of their galactic neighbors.
-To date, the Hubble survey has looked at the distribution, brightness, and abundance of metals in more than 35,000 globular star clusters.
+To date, the Hubble survey has looked at the distribution, brightness and metal abundances of more than 35,000 globular star clusters.

-Data was used to create the imageHubble's Advanced Camera for Surveys.
-Blue represents visible blue light and reddish orange represents near infrared light.
+Data used to create the imageHubble's Advanced Camera for Surveys.
+The blue color represents visible blue light, and the reddish-orange color represents near-infrared light.

 Read more